Overview

 AD Tab

-Only detect log host events that contain safe_tag:AD.
+Only detect log host events that contain safe_tag:AD, and a license with AD permissions must be used.

 (1) Edit AD Detection Rules: Click the edit icon to open the rule editing page.